hbedle-subsurface/attribute_quiz/README.md

 ## How to use it

 Open the link above.
-Seven questions, each with four options.
+Eight questions, each with four or five options.
 Takes about two minutes.
 At the end you get your attribute, a personality description, and the actual science behind it.
 The result page can be saved as a PDF.

 Runs entirely in your browser - nothing is stored or transmitted.